 4. Adrenal stress is probably the most common problem we encounter in functional medicine and the thyroid is no exception.
 Adrenal stress can manifest in many ways, leading to autoimmunity, thyroid resistance, reduced conversion of T4 (non-active) to T3 (active), disruption to the endocrine system.

 5. Nutritional status testing.
-The most crucial nutrients include Iodine, Selenium, Zinc, and vitamin A, B, C and tyrosine.
-These nutrients are often included in a comprehensive thyroid panel.
+Certain nutrients are often included in a comprehensive thyroid panel.

 6. Infection.
 Viral infections such as Epstein-barr can be a potential trigger for poor thyroid function, so an important consideration whilst investigating thyroid health.